Guile Hoot v0.3.0 released!

 Get in touch!

-For bug reports, pull requests, or just to follow along with development, check out the Hoot project on GitLab.
+For bug reports, pull requests, or just to follow along with development, check out the Hoot project on Codeberg.

 If you build something cool with Hoot, let us know on our community forum!